A short break in the children's hearing. The hearing must start again on the same day.

 An order made by a sheriff which takes away parental rights and responsibilities from one or more persons and gives them to another person.

-An Area Support Team (AST) is made up of a group of volunteers, who carry out functions on behalf of the National Convener to support members of the Children’s Panel who sit on children's hearings in their area.
-There are approximately 400 AST members across Scotland.
-Under the Children’s Hearings (Scotland) Act 2011, ASTs replace Children’s Panel Advisory Committees (CPACs) and provide support for panel members locally.
+An Area Support Team (AST) is made up of a group of volunteers, who carry out functions on behalf of the National Convener of Children's Hearings Scotland.
+There are 22 ASTs and approximately 250 AST members across Scotland.
+AST members provide support to members of the Children’s Panel who sit on children's hearings in their local area.
+ASTs were introduced under the Children’s Hearings (Scotland) Act 2011.

 back to top ↑